 Opponents of this plan argued it would take too long, especially since the US Army and Navy did not have the capacity at the time to carry it out.
 They proposed marching directly into the Confederate capital, Richmond, Virginia, to wipe the Confederacy out at its core in one quick, decisive move.

-As it happened, in the end, the South — although able to fight valiantly, despite its numerical and logistical disadvantages, and drag the war on — did not realize that Lincoln wouldn’t stop until the Union was reunited.
-And that, coupled with Lincoln miscalculating the South’s ability, and more importantly, willingness, ended up making the war last much longer than either side thought it ever would.
+As it happened, in the end, the South — although able to fight valiantly, despite its numerical and logistical disadvantages, and drag the Civil War on — did not realize that Lincoln wouldn’t stop until the Union was reunited.
+And that, coupled with President Lincoln miscalculating the South’s ability, and more importantly, willingness, ended up making the Civil War last much longer than either side thought it ever would.

 The Eastern Theater

-The main Confederate Army, the Army of Northern Virginia, which was led by General Robert E. Lee, and the main Union Army, the Army of the Potomac, led first by General George McClellan but later by several others, dominated the story on the war’s Eastern front.
+The main Confederate Army, the Army of Northern Virginia, which was led by General Robert E. Lee, and the main Union Army, the Army of the Potomac, led first by General George McClellan but later by several others, dominated the story on the Civil War’s Eastern front.

 They first met in July 1861 at the First Battle of Manassas, also known as the First Battle of Bull Run.
 Lee and his army managed to secure a decisive victory, giving early hope to the Confederate cause.

-From there, throughout the end of 1861 and the beginning of 1862, the Union army attempted to work its way south through the Eastern Virginia Peninsula, yet despite their superior numbers and early successes, they were halted frequently by their Confederate counterparts.
+From there, throughout the end of 1861 and the beginning of 1862, the Union army attempted to work its way south through the Eastern Virginia Peninsula, yet despite their superior numbers and early successes, they were halted frequently by the Confederate forces.

-Part of the Confederacy’s success came from an unwillingness by Union commanders to deliver a punishing blow.
-Seeing their enemies as brethren, Union commanders, McClellan in particular, often allowed Confederate troops to escape without pursuit, or they didn’t send enough troops to follow them and deliver that crushing blow.
+Part of the Confederacy’s success came from an unwillingness by Union army commanders to deliver a punishing blow.
+Seeing their enemies as brethren, Union army commanders, McClellan in particular, often allowed Confederate forces to escape without pursuit, or they didn’t send enough troops to follow them and deliver that crushing blow.

 This time, the Union was victorious, but both sides took a heavy beating.
-Lee’s Confederate army lost 10,000 of its roughly 35,000 men, and McClellan’s Union army lost 12,000 of its original 80,000 — a big difference in apparent power balance, demonstrating the ferocity of the Confederates.
+Lee’s Confederate army lost 10,000 of its roughly 35,000 men, and McClellan’s Union army lost 12,000 of its original 80,000 — a big difference in apparent power balance, demonstrating the ferocity of the Confederate forces.